johngodley/redirection/readme.txt

 An x.1 version increase introduces new or updated features and can be considered to contain 'breaking' changes.
 A x.x.1 increase is purely a bug fix and introduces no new features, and can be considered as containing no breaking changes.

+= 4.9 - ??? =
+* Expand log information to capture HTTP headers, domain, HTTP code, and HTTP method
+* Allow non-Redirection redirects to be logged - allows tracking of all redirects on a site
+* Expand log and 404 pages with greatly improved filters
+* Bulk delete logs and 404s by selected filter
+* Logging is now optional per redirect rule
+* Fix random action on a site with non-root URL
+* Fix group and search being reset when searching

 = 4.8 - May 23 2020 =
 * Add importer for Quick Post/Page Redirects plugin
 * Add plugin imports to WP CLI